 Erica Brookhyser is represented by Rayfield Allied worldwide.

-Erica Brookhyser is currently principal mezzo in the permanent company at Staatstheater Darmstadt.
-A highlight of the artist’s career to date was winning the title role in Carmen as part of the German reality television show produced by the ARTE channel, Who will become Carmen?
-The series, aired last summer, showed a number of artists auditioning for the title role, and preparations being made for the production.
-Her live performances of Carmen took place at the newly-established Berlin Seefestspiele in August 2012.
+Major success came when Erica won the title role of Carmen as part of the German reality television show produced by the ARTE-TV channel, Who will become Carmen?
+The series, which aired last summer, showed artists auditioning for the role, and preparations being made for the production.
+Her live performances took place at the newly-established Berlin Seefestspiele in August 2012.

 Miss Brookhyser originally studied Vocal Performance at the University of Oregon and New England Conservatory, and trained at the opera studios of Santa Fe Opera, Utah Opera, Central City Opera, Tanglewood Music Festival, and Los Angeles Opera’s Domingo-Thornton Young Artist Programme from 2008-2010.
 Since making her professional debut at Boston Lyric Opera in 2006, she has received consistently high praise for her musical artistry and acting ability.